Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Problem statement and solution outline

 An obvious difficulty with the above requirements stated about the notion of a decision is that whatever definition one comes up with, it will not fit in a few lines, thus defeating the extreme conciseness which characterizes concept definitions favored in the circles of management science.

-When asked to provide a shorter definition of a decision, which conveys some but perhaps not all of the content considered essential for a decision.
-Here are some options: \begin{enumerate} \item A decision is the promotion by an agent of some data representing a proposed decision outcome to the elevated status of a decision outcome.
+Trying to provide a shorter definition of a decision, which conveys some but perhaps not all of the content considered essential for a decision brought about these ``shorthand definitions'': \begin{enumerate} \item A decision is the promotion by an agent of some data representing a proposed decision outcome to the elevated status of a decision outcome.

 \item An example of a decision is the act of giving (or refusing) permission to another agent to perform some activity, given a request by the other agent for that permission.
 The decision outcome is the statement (including motivation) of that permission (or refusal) in a durable form.